jennadilullo8/hang-in-there-boilerplate/README.md

 - Checking console for errors
 - Properly using classList to add and remove a hidden class
 - Displaying newly made poster
-- Adding HTML into an event Handler to properly display saved posters in the saved poster form
+- Adding HTML into an Event Handler to properly display saved posters in the saved poster form
+- Using an array prototype to delete the first element of an array

 #### Challenges: